Highly rated local moving companies for Las Vegas to Phoenix moves

 - Phoenix is less walkable than Las Vegas with a score of 41 out of 100 vs Las Vegas’s 93 out of 100.

-- Air quality in Phoenix is moderate, and in Las Vegas it's good.
+- Air quality in Phoenix is Moderate, and in Las Vegas it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Arizona moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Arizona, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Phoenix.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 Where to live in Phoenix

-Ready to relocate to Arizona's Urban Heart?
-Here are some of the top neighborhoods to consider in Phoenix.
+With your sights set on Arizona’s Urban Heart, these are some of the most popular neighborhoods to consider in Phoenix.

 Best neighborhoods for singles